Makoninio/Personal-finance-assistant/finance-assistant/README.md

 ### API Keys (Optional)

+- **Senso**: Required for storing raw PDF text and structured transactions in cloud
 - **OpenAI**: Required for AI categorization and explanations
 - **Perplexity**: Optional, for enhanced transaction explanations
 - **DeepL**: Optional, for multilingual translations